christofferholmstedt/ideas/home-automation/README.md

 long it takes to adjust the indoor temperature in big buildings.

 Sound sensors in stereo could be used to measure/count cars passing by outside.

+##### Audio and visual system
+Any mobile or "stationary" device with speakers, microphone and/or display should be able to play, record and/or show audio and video seamlessly.
+This should be possible in a peer-to-peer fashion, any device can be faucet and any device can be sink.